 By default, Projects have Admin, read-write, and read-only permissions.
 However, Site Admins can create customized project roles for each project.
 Learn how to create custom roles.

 It is also possible to have permission to view a specific project, but not the group or other projects within that group.

 You can see your project role from the Projects page

-Learn more about viewing and annotating images without leaving Flywheel.
+Learn more about user roles and permissions in Flywheel.